thesassway/thesassway.com/source/beginner/variable-naming.html.markdown

 date: 26 Jan 2014
 categories: beginner, guides
 author: Frank S
 summary: Sass makes it easy to reuse common values with variables.
-But if you are not careful your variable names can spiral out of control.
-Frank S debuts his first article on The Sass Way with some helpful advice on naming your variables.
+But if you're not careful your variable names can spiral out of control.
+Frank S debuts his first article on *The Sass Way* with some helpful advice on naming your variables.
 ---

 # Choosing great variable names